Canes hold on to beat Blackhawks 4-3, spoil Colliton's debut

 Schmaltz narrowed it to 4-3 at 3:33 of the third when he carried the puck into the Carolina zone and beat Darling from the left circle.

 NOTES: Blackhawks C Marcus Kruger suffered a left leg injury in the second period and didn’t return. .
-Blackhawks captain Jonathan Toews was clipped by a high stick in the final minutes and needed stitches, but should be ready to play on Saturday, Colliton said. .
-Petr Mrazek, the Hurricanes No. 1 goalie so far this season, missed his third game with a lower-body injury. … Saad played with a plastic full-face shield after taking a puck in the mouth in practice on Wednesday, then undergoing dental work and getting about 15 stiches. … Di Giuseppe had been recalled from Charlotte of the AHL on Wednesday and played in his third game this season. … Blackhawks F Chris Kunitz, D Duncan Keith and G’s Crawford and Cam Ward are older than Colliton.
-D Brent Seabrook, also 33, is just three months younger. … De Haan played with Colliton for a year at Bridgeport, Connecticut, of the AHL.
-“He was my captain.
-He was a good leader.
-I could see why he’s coaching an NHL team,” de Haan said.
+Petr Mrazek, the Hurricanes No. 1 goalie so far this season, missed his third game with a lower-body injury. … Saad played with a plastic full-face shield after taking a puck in the mouth in practice on Wednesday, then undergoing dental work and getting about 15 stiches. .
+Di Giuseppe had been recalled from Charlotte of the AHL on Wednesday and played in his third game this season. .
+Blackhawks F Chris Kunitz, D Duncan Keith and G’s Crawford and Cam Ward are older than Colliton.
+D Brent Seabrook, also 33, is just three months younger. .
+Quenneville had another year left on a three-year contract extension he signed in 2016 that pays him $6 million per year, second-highest in the NHL behind Mike Babcock in Toronto.

 UP NEXT